mdiazn80/raspberry-pi-zero-2w-kali-linux/README.md

 This repository provides a **step-by-step guide to installing and configuring Kali Linux on a Raspberry Pi Zero 2 W**.
 The goal is to create a lightweight, portable, and affordable **cybersecurity lab** for **ethical hacking, pentesting, and learning**.

 ⚠️ **Disclaimer:** This project is for **educational purposes only**.
 Use it responsibly in controlled environments.
 The misuse of these tools may be illegal.
+The author is not responsible for any misuse of this project.

 ## 🚀 Features